-From there you can walk along the base of the wall if you want to check it out, but for the trail to HBC walk away from the wall and take the dirt path down through the forest.
+From there you can walk along the base of the wall if you want to check it out (see here for more info on the wall), but for the trail to HBC walk away from the wall and take the dirt path down through the forest.
 It intersects with a few other paths and the way might not always be entirely obvious, but keep going down and you’ll eventually emerge on Sowol-ro (hopefully at the top of Sinheung-ro!)

 As Myeongdong and Itaewon are good areas to visit for food, drinks, and shopping, it’s a nice idea to traverse Namsan from one side to the other and e.g. have street snacks in Myeongdong before hiking up followed by dinner / drinks in HBC or Itaewon after you get down.

 Have you climbed Namsan or been up Seoul Tower?
 How was it?
 Any questions?
 Leave me a comment below!

 Also make sure you have a good insurance policy… World Nomads offer flexible travel insurance you can buy even if already overseas – most travel insurance companies won’t cover you if you’ve already left your country, and this can be a crucial point as I once found out the hard way in Thailand.